 Description of the anticipated audience and the maximum number of people you would prefer

 Description of the takeaway skill, knowledge or material that attendees will acquire (approximately 100-200 words)

 Any special requirements for electricity, audio-visual equipment, or materials.

 Anticipated fee for attendees to cover materials and supplies.
 The FIE committee may impose additional fees to cover facility expenses.

 Please note that workshop presenters are expected to register for and participate in the full conference.

-March 14, 2018 - Authors are notified of results from first round of reviews.
+February 4, 2019 – Authors are notified of results from the first round of reviews.

 March 26, 2019- Responses to suggestions for modifications or clarifications are due.

 June 8, 2019 – Authors are notified about final decisions of acceptance or rejection.